yosupCheon/yosupCheon.github.io/README.md

 - Need to Fix:
     - empty space on the right side
     - adding resume pdf file
+    - deploy does not work sometime and work sometimes
 - Need to Do:
     - complete contents of each section
     - start study about JavaScript and then jQuery library